Peng Zhen: Biography

 Born in Houma, Shanxi province, Peng was originally named Fu Maogong (傅懋恭).
 He joined the Chinese Communist Party (CCP) in 1923 as a founding member of the Shanxi Province CCP.
 Arrested in 1929, he continued underground political activities while imprisoned.
 He was released from prison in 1935 and began organizing a resistance movement against the invading Japanese forces.
+Peng was important in developing the Second United Front during the Second Sino-Japanese War.
 Around the same time, he was appointed the Organization Department Director of the North Bureau of CCP.

-He also served on a number of positions as vice-president of the Central Party School and director of the CCP Policy Research Office.
-In 1945 he served in the history research committee and the organizing committee of the Communist Party's 7th National Congress.
+Peng also served on a number of positions as vice-president of the Central Party School and director of the CCP Policy Research Office.
+In 1945 he served in the history research committee and the organizing committee of the CCP's 7th National Congress.

-In September 1945 Peng was sent by Mao Zedong to take up overall leadership of the Communists in Northeast China.
+In September 1945 Peng was sent by Mao Zedong to take up overall leadership of the CCP in Northeast China.
 He was accompanied by Lin Biao who was to assist Peng with directing military operations against the Nationalists.
-Peng decided that the Communists could hold the 3 big cities of the Northeast: Shenyang, Changchun and Harbin.
+Peng decided that the CCP could hold the 3 big cities of the Northeast: Shenyang, Changchun and Harbin.
 When the Nationalists under the command of Du Yuming attacked in November 1945, the Communists were forced back.
-Peng was removed as Communist leader in the northeast after further failure by Lin Biao's forces in March 1946 led to the Communists retreat back to Harbin.
+Peng was removed as the CCP leader in the northeast after further failure by Lin Biao's forces in March 1946 led to the Communists retreat back to Harbin.

-Peng was a member of the CCP Central Committee starting from 1944 as well as member of the Secretariat of the CCP Central Committee.
-He also held the positions of First Secretary of the Beijing Municipal Committee, and Mayor of Beijing (1951).
-He was a member of the Politburo from 1956 to 1966.In June 1960, he attended Bucharest Conference of Representatives of Communist and Workers Parties, countering Soviet leader Khrushchev during the conference.
+Peng was a member of the CCP Central Committee starting from 1944 as well as a member of the Secretariat of the CCP Central Committee.
+He also held the positions of First Secretary of the Beijing Municipal Committee, and Mayor of Beijing from 1951 to 1966.
+In addition to being mayor, he was a high-ranking member of the Politburo from 1956 to 1966.
+In June 1960, he attended Bucharest Conference of Representatives of Communist and Workers Parties, countering Soviet leader Khrushchev during the conference.